scrntnstrnglr/SpotifyVisualization/README.md

 git clone https://github.com/scrntnstrnglr/SpotifyVisualization
 ```
 2. Double click the runME.bat file on Windows, or the runME.sh file on Linux to launch the application.
-4. It is imperative that all files and folders within the target folder should be untouched for proper functioning of the application as they contained all related dependencies.
+4. It is imperative that all files and folders remain untouched for proper functioning of the application as they contain all related dependencies.

 A log file is generated to keep track of errors and debug lines.